aosman101/java-wallet-polymorphism/README.md

 ## Why this project?

-It’s a compact example for students/interview-prep that shows:
+This is a concise example for students and interview preparation that demonstrates:
 - Class hierarchies and **inheritance**
 - **Method overriding** (`format()`, `isExpired()`).
 - **Polymorphism** (storing heterogeneous `Card` types in `Wallet`).